CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image072.png)

-## Task 3: Create Reseller view using Visual Query
+## Task 3: Create a Reseller view using Visual Query
-Let’s create Reseller view which is created by merging Customers table with BuyingGroups table.
+Let’s create a Reseller view which is created by merging the Customers table with the BuyingGroups table.
 This time around we will create the view using Visual query.

 1. From the Lakehouse menu bar, select **Home -> New visual query**.
 A new visual query opens.
 2. From Explorer section, drag **Customers** and **BuyingGroups** tables to the visual query section.